Skip to main content

 Napping has been argued about for ages.
 Can napping really make you more productive?
-Skeptics and supporters alike should explore the topic.
+Skeptics and supporters often debate the topic.

-Taking a rest can help productivity.
-Research shows that short naps can make you more alert, improve memory, and sharpen thinking.
-When exhausted, productivity drops.
-But a quick snooze can give energy to work better.
+It turns out that taking a rest can help productivity.
+Short naps can make you more alert, improve memory, and sharpen thinking.
+When you’re exhausted, your productivity drops.
+But a quick snooze can give you energy to work better – if you time it right.

 The Benefits of Napping